WarwickAnimeSoc/aniMango/README.md

 # aniMango

-> :warning: This website will be replaced by [TengenToppaAnimango](https://github.com/WarwickAnimeSoc/TengenToppaAnimango) and is on life-support until the new site is done.
+> :warning: This website has been replaced by [TengenToppaAnimango](https://github.com/WarwickAnimeSoc/TengenToppaAnimango).

 Animu, Mango, managed with Django - aniMango!